 Be bad.
 Have fun.
-Go Slow.
-Take your time.
-These are the four keys to successful learning.
-Understanding the four keys will help you build a solid foundation critical for future success.
+Go slow.
+Stay patient.
+These are the four keys to successful learning that we focus on in our Baltimore Jiu Jitsu classes at Zenyo Jiu Jitsu.
+Understanding the four keys will help you build a solid foundation critical for future success in everything you do.

 Thus the principle, from the very beginning, is not one of aggression, but of flowing with things.

 Bad Is Good

 Learning is a skill.
 Learning to practice correctly is a skill.
 The way we practice at Zenyo Jiu Jitsu Baltimore is based on four key concepts.